 To them, ancient “Catholicity” is whatever modern Romanism demands it to be.
 They interpret past beliefs based on the present.
 This is classic anachronism or Orwellian double-think, which attempts to re-write historical documents to match the constantly changing party line.

-Such a lame excuse was cooked up to explain the huge disconnect between the beliefs of the early church and modern Catholicism.
+Such a lame excuse was cooked up to explain the huge disconnect between the beliefs of the early church and modern Roman Catholicism.

 Catholic or Roman Catholic?